How To Get a Job in Japan (Plus Latest POEA Jobs)

 1. Do POEA-accredited agencies charge a placement fee for getting you a job in Japan?

-In general, there is no placement fee for people who want to work in Japan except for jobs that fall into the following categories32
+There is no placement fee for people who want to work in Japan except for jobs that fall into the following categories1:

-• Skilled Workers (passed the technical skill test provided by article 44, paragraph 1 of Japan’s Human Resources Development Promotion Act33
+Skilled Workers (passed the technical skill test provided by Article 44, paragraph 1 of Japan’s Human Resources Development Promotion Act.

-A maximum of 1 month’s salary may be charged by private recruitment agencies for these professions but only after they have earned at least 7 million yen or more in the first year since employment.
+Private recruitment agencies may charge a maximum of 1 month’s salary for these professions but only after earning at least 7 million yen or more in the first year since employment.

 2. Do I need a work visa to apply for a job in Japan?

-All foreign nationals who wish to be paid for work done in Japan need a work visa.
-There are many different kinds of work visas34 available in Japan depending on your profession.
-These include separate visas for artists, professors, entertainers, nurses, and more.
-There is also the ‘highly skilled professional visa’ which is available for experts in advanced academic research, technical or business activities.
+All foreign nationals who wish to be paid for work in Japan need a work visa.
+There are many different kinds of work visas2 available in Japan, depending on your profession.
+These include artists, professors, entertainers, nurses, and more visas.
+The ‘highly skilled professional visa’ is also available for experts in advanced academic research, technical or business activities.

 3. How much is the minimum wage in Japan?

-The national weighted average for the minimum wage in Japan is JPY 930/hr as of October 202135.
-However, take note that the actual minimum wage may be different in each of Japan’s 47 prefectures.
-It can go as high as JPY 1041/hr in Tokyo, and as low as JPY 820/hr in Okinawa.
+The national weighted average for the minimum wage in Japan is JPY 930/hr as of October 20213.
+However, note that the actual minimum wage may differ in each of Japan’s 47 prefectures.
+It can go as high as JPY 1041/hr in Tokyo and as low as JPY 820/hr in Okinawa.

 4. Can I apply for a job in Japan without being skilled in the Japanese language?

-Yes, you can apply for some jobs, such as welding and factory work, without being especially skilled in the Japanese language.
-Some professionals such as nurses and caregivers are even given language training by their Japanese employers.
-You can ask your POEA-accredited agency if taking the Japanese-Language Proficiency Test (JLPT) is required for the position you are applying for.
+Yes, you can apply for some jobs, such as welding and factory work, without being exceptionally skilled in Japanese.
+Some professionals, such as nurses and caregivers, are even given language training by their Japanese employers.
+You can ask your POEA-accredited agency if the Japanese Language Proficiency Test (JLPT) is required for the position you are applying for.

 References